Y-OUSSE-F/Web-Scraping-Government-Tech-Job-Listings/README.md

 This repository is meant to be a base for my colleagues, as well as anyone looking for a scraping template, to work off of to scrape other sites on an as needed basis.
 You can also use the scripts provided here to scrape other adjacent sites for data that is more specifically suited to your needs.
 I hope my code provides you with a good base to begin scraping away!

 All work was done on my own computer and files were downloaded locally for work privacy reasons.
+I have formatted these in a guide template to make them as easily digestible for the seasoned data scientist, newbies and anyone in the range in between like myself.
+Depending on when you are viewing this repository, these specific notebooks may need tweaking if the specific sites have been updated since.
+You should have a basic understanding of HTML to be able to adapt these for your own purposes.
 Thanks for looking around!

+-- Youssef